 Blue Sky Education Project is proud to present: The Third Annual Wind Horse Half Marathon Run for Education.

-This race raises funds for children near Bellingham’s sister city, Tsetserleg, Mongolia, to attend school.
+This race raises funds for children near Bellingham’s sister city, Tsetserleg, Mongolia, to purchase supplies needed for school attendance.

 This is a low-key, no-frills, 13.1-mile race.
-The race begins and ends at Fairhaven Park and turns around near the Clayton Beach Parking lot (two-person relay teams can station their second runner at Clayton Beach).
+The race begins and ends at Fairhaven Park and turns around near the Clayton Beach Parking lot.

 There will be two aid stations each direction and one at the end for a total of five water stations.
 There will be no timing chips.